mosdragon/site_builder/content/post/ted.md

 # Set `preview` to `false` to disable the thumbnail in listings.
 [header]
 image = "ted.png"
-caption = "Osama Sakhi Speaking at TEDxGeorgiaTech" preview = true
+caption = "Osama Sakhi Speaking at TEDxGeorgiaTech's Fall 2018 Speaker Salon" preview = true

 +++